Malachiain/gatsby-novel-blog/src/pages/chapters/2021-10-25-volume-2-chapter-8.md

 “Oh!
 I had an appointment with Professor Merrick but I had never met him before.”

-In fact, I had seen a photo of him on the website but didn’t study it carefully, and the face down sight of a slightly balding sandy coloured hair man didn’t contain anything to shake my natural assumption that the man in Merrick’s office was indeed Marrick.
+In fact, I had seen a photo of him on the website but didn’t study it carefully, and the sight of a slightly balding man with sandy coloured hair face down didn’t contain anything to shake my natural assumption that the man in Merrick’s office was indeed Marrick.

 Mary seems a little relieved as well as puzzled.
 She makes no attempt to check for vital signs.
 I half think we should be attempting vigorous resuscitation but I don’t say anything as I think it is futile.

-“I think I should phone the police, I say, unless you would prefer to,” I say.
+“I think I should phone the police unless you would prefer to,” I say.

 “Oh, the police?
 Yes, I suppose so.
 No. You go ahead, but you can give me as the university contact.
 Mary Tyler, extension 8752.”